 Toss aluminum cans and foil and steel cans in curbside recycling.
 Pawnshops will pay for your silver, copper, brass, and gold pieces.
 Coin shops or auctions are options for getting rid of coin collections.

-How to Recycle Mobility Devices (Wheelchairs, Walkers & Canes)
+Mobility Devices (Wheelchairs, Walkers & Canes)

-Curbside recycling accepts newspapers!
+Curbside Recycling accepts newspapers!

 Toss notebooks in curbside recycling as well!
 If you can, remove the spiral binding first.

-How to Recycle Thermostats Containing Mercury
+Thermostats Containing Mercury

 Thermostat Recycling Corporation is here to help!
 Type in your zip code and find the place closest to you to recycle your mercury-containing thermostat for free.

-How to Recycle Office Equipment
+Office Equipment

 Goodwill accepts answering machines, fax machines, desktop monitors, and other gadgets.
 Also, consider donating them to a nonprofit or a startup in your area.